kcook98765/plugin.video.librarygenie/README.md

 3. Enter your search criteria in natural language
 4. Review and refine results as needed
 5. Save the list for future use
-6. **Automatic**: Search results are also automatically saved to "Search History" folder
+6. **Automatic**: Search results are also automatically saved as protected lists to "Search History" folder

 ### Natural Language Search Examples
 - "Psychological thrillers with plot twists"